Big-Bee-Network/wild-bee-data-standard/coretermlist.md

 		</tr>
         <tr>
 			<td>Rationale</td>
 			<td>This term is required for publication to GBIF.
-Further, accurate identification to the lowest taxonomic rank possible creates the most useful data from a set of occurrences.</td>
+Accurate identification to the lowest taxonomic rank possible creates the most useful data from a set of occurrences.</td>
 		</tr>
         <tr>
 			<td>Requirement</td>